Tattoo After-Care

 Once your tattoo begins to flake, you can either continue using ointment or switch to an unscented lotion to keep the skin hydrated as it finishes healing.

-Most tattoos are fully healed within 2–4 weeks, depending on your skin and placement.
+Most tattoos are healed on the surface within 2–4 weeks, depending on your skin and placement.

 Bandage & Dressing Instructions